balusena/roboshop-shell/README.md

 # roboshop-shell
-This repo is used for roboshop-shell devops tasks automation
+This repository is used for roboshop-shell devops tasks automations.